 It is actually not hard to maintain a happy and healthy freshwater aquarium, but it does take some weekly maintenance to keep the chemistry in balance and the quality of the water high.

-In addition the waste will become food for certain types of bothersome algae in your tank and that will diminish the amount of oxygen in the water.
+In addition, the waste will become food for certain types of bothersome algae in your tank, and that will diminish the amount of oxygen in the water.
 The water will basically become polluted, unless you are prepared to do regular water changes.

 Because I feed my fish frozen food every day, either blood worms or brine shrimp, I have to be careful and not miss a weekly water change or the tank will be put under stress.

 Determine one day each week that you will perform your maintenance.
-I like to do mine on a Friday so I can enjoy looking at my nice clean tank on the week-ends.
+I like to do mine on a Friday so I can enjoy looking at my nice clean tank on the weekends.
 I use the plastic buckets I bought at Home Depot or Lowe's for around $3.50 each.
 I use one for the water only and the other for the plants and rocks I clean.

+Please note that I do a complete water change because I have artificial (plastic) plants in my tank that get full of algae.
+If you have live plants, you only need to do the simple water changes, every week.
 You may have to remove some of your live plants and gently clean them in the sink, but this is usually something you won't want to do for fear of disturbing the roots, etc.